ayanrajpoot10/tunn/README.md

 ### Configuration File Structure

-All tunnel configurations are defined in JSON or YAML files:
+All tunnel configurations are defined in JSON files:

 **Example config.json:**
 ```json